US expands probe into air bag failures to 12.3M vehicles

 The control units can fail in a crash, possibly because of unwanted electrical signals produced by the crash itself that can disable an air bag control circuit housed in the passenger compartment, according to NHTSA documents.
 The electrical signals can damage the control circuit, the documents say.

-ZF, a German auto parts maker which acquired TRW Automotive in 2015, said in a statement that it’s committed to safety and is cooperating with NHTSA and automakers in the investigation.
+ZF, a German auto parts maker which acquired TRW Automotive in 2015, said that it’s committed to safety and is cooperating with NHTSA and automakers in the investigation.

 On April 19, NHTSA upgraded the ZF-TRW probe from a preliminary evaluation to an engineering analysis, which is a step closer toward seeking recalls.
 So far, only Hyundai and Kia and Fiat Chrysler have issued recalls in the case.
 Four deaths that may have been caused by the problem were reported in Hyundai-Kia vehicles and three in Fiat Chrysler automobiles.
 NHTSA opened an investigation in March of 2017 involving the TRW parts in Hyundais and Kias.